-Figure 25.
+Figure 23.
 Template with mapped fields and tables

 This template, compared to the final one, has two columns that are missing.
-The final template shows an empty column at C and a Level column at G. Those two columns are important concepts in creating the custom reports and will be explained in the next two procedures.
+The final template shows an empty column at C and a Level column at G. Those two columns are important concepts in creating the custom reports.
+The next two procedures explain these columns.